(w) smolweb

 Enable https protocol

 https (http over TLS on port 443) is standard since Letsencrypt proposes free certificates.
 It would be a good idea to supply simple http (on port 80) if you want your site is usable by very old browsers or on systems with old CA chains.
 However, your site could become a point of failure for a man-in-the-middle attack.
-So, ensure to enable https and a redirection from http connexions to https.
+So, ensure to enable https and a redirection from http connections to https.

 Code sample